Samsung/Tizen.TV.UIControls/docs/guides/RecycleItemsView_Introduction.md

 # RecycleItemsView
 ## Introduction
- RecycleItemsView is a view that wish to take in a list of user objects and produce views for each of them to be displayed.
-Especially, it can be used when the data is displayed in the same view template. and it reuse the templated view when it out of sight
+ `RecycleItemsView` is a view that takes in a list of user objects and produces views for each of them to be displayed.
+Especially, it can be used when the data is displayed in the same view template.
+It reuses the templated view when it is out of sight.

 ## Concept
 ![concept](resources/RecycleItemsView_concept.png)